zanderbraam/vitrify/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
     │
     ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
     │                             generated with `pip freeze > requirements.txt`
-    │
+    ├── requirements_gpu.txt   <- The requirements file for reproducing the analysis environment (using GPU) │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.